January 2017 Afghanistan bombings

-On 10 January 2017, multiple bombings in Afghanistan occurred at government and tribal establishments during the renewed War in Afghanistan.
+On 10 January 2017, multiple bombings in Afghanistan targeted the government and tribal establishments during the renewed War in Afghanistan.
 The Taliban claimed responsibility for all but one of the attacks, which targeted a United Arab Emirates diplomatic mission.
-In total, at least 64 to at least 88 people were killed and at least 94 were wounded, with at least three attackers also being killed.
+In total, between 64 and 88 people were killed, at least 94 wounded, with at least three attackers also killed.
 Other attacks may have taken place.

 Bombings

 First bombing

 The first attack was a twin suicide bombing in front of the National Assembly of Afghanistan in the capital Kabul.
 The Taliban claimed responsibility for this attack that killed at least 46 people, mostly parliament workers, and wounded over 70, while they claimed that 70 were killed.
 The target was a National Directorate of Security minibus.
 There were two bombers, one on foot and one in a car.

 Second bombing

 The second attack occurred at Governor Humayun Azizi's guesthouse in Kandahar, when the United Arab Emirates ambassador Juma Al Kaabi and his fellow diplomats were being hosted for dinner.
 The UAE ambassador and diplomats were on a visit to Kandahar to lay the foundation stone for an orphanage to be built and sponsored by the UAE government.
 A hidden bomb was detonated during the meeting, killing at least 11 people and wounding at least 18.
 Among both the dead and the injured were many prominent Afghan politicians and diplomats, including 5 Emirati diplomats who were killed in the blast.
-The UAE Ambassador to Afghanistan, Juma Al Kaabi, was also injured during the attack, and died of his injuries more than a month later, on February 15.
+The UAE Ambassador to Afghanistan, Juma Al Kaabi, was also injured during the attack, and died of his injuries more than a month later, on 15 February.
 Abdul Ali Shamsi, Kandahar's deputy governor, was also among those killed.

 Although suspected, the Taliban did not claim responsibility for the bombing and instead blamed it on "internal local rivalry".
 Much of the bombing was orchestrated by a longtime cook named Sayeed Mahboob Agha.
 Agha had previously worked as a cook for members of the Taliban, and was known to have ongoing contact with the Taliban.
 Agha moved from Farah province to Kandahar to work at the Kandahar governor's guesthouse, on the recommendation of Taliban acquaintances.
 He was later offered $30,000 and a residence in Pakistan in exchange for smuggling a bomb into the guesthouse.